calmatt02/Sentinel-Honeypot/README.md

 <h1> Azure Sentinel w/ Honeypot and Map of Cyber Attacks </h1>

 <h2>Breakdown</h2>
-<b>This project allowed me to gain practical knowledge of the cloud computing platform and Sentinel!
-In this project,
-we use Azure Sentinel and link the SIEM to a virtual machine that we'll also set up.
+This project allowed me to gain practical knowledge of the cloud computing platform and Sentinel!
+In this project, we use Azure Sentinel and link the SIEM to a virtual machine that we'll also set up.
 A cool thing about Sentinel: it allows for advanced protection, you can fine tune it to your own organization's needs, and there's advanced...unprotection.
 We'll be adding our own inbound rule.
 The only rule: allow any and all traffic to come in contact in the vm.
 That's right!
-This virtual machine will act as a honeypot. </b>
+This virtual machine will act as a honeypot.
 <br />
 <br />